 Just as it was nearly two years ago(!) it was like walking in a snow globe.
 It was the most delightful way to celebrate one year of our darling boy, and bookend our experience in Switzerland.
 The Matterhorn is just the most majestic site, awe-inspiring every single time it pokes it’s head out from the clouds.

-Zermatt will forever be one of our all-time favorite places and I hope we have the food fortune to return someday.
+Zermatt will forever be one of our all-time favorite places and I hope we have the good fortune to return someday.
 Here is James celebrating with his “Happy Birthday” Toblerone (if you look closely, B is holding the top of the candy bar over the top of the mountain!) – you could see the mountain from our Airbnb, and an inaugural visit to McDonald’s, his aunt’s favorite restaurant.
 No, he did not enjoy a McRaclette!

 After just one blissful ski day of great conditions and short lift lines…